-I’m glade that you are interested in my computer assited technic mixed with pm clay.
-I will assume here that you have a basic understanding of computer modeling…
+I’m glad that you are interested in my computer assisted technique mixed with pm clay.
+I will assume here that you have a basic understanding of computer modeling.

 First, you must have a 3D model that you want create in real life.
-I suggest that this model is under, let’s say, 400 polygones.
+I suggest that this model is under, let’s say, 400 polygons.
 You can modelized yourself or take a model already made.
-I prefer modeling myself because I can create it with the Pepakura part in mind…
+I prefer modeling myself because I can create it with the Pepakura part in mind.

 Second, you need to unfold the model in a software called Pepakura Designer.
 Basically what this software allow you to unfold or decomposed your 3D model in 2D pieces with reference number.

 Third, you have to print, cut and score your 2D pieces in sheet material, in this case cardboard.
 The more precision you can get on this part (and on the following part) the greater the final model will be.